misiektoja/instagram_monitor/docs/anti-detection.md

 Once the budget is spent, name fetching stops until the next day.
 Counts, posts, reels, stories and profile changes keep being monitored normally, so you still see that the follower number moved, just not who moved.

 REST pages are counted when Instagram returns them, before the tool consumes individual names.
 The last response can therefore put the recorded total above the configured limit if Instagram returns more accounts than requested.
 This records the actual exposure and stops another request.
+GraphQL names are banked in groups of 25 with the last group cut to what the budget still allows, so the recorded total is exact where the fetch stops.

 The budget is disabled by default.
 Names are always counted whether or not you set one, so you can watch your own usage first with `--exposure` and pick a number from that.
 If you have been challenged before, somewhere around 500 to 1000 is a reasonable starting point.